 Click here for my current academic CV.

 M.R.
 Sauter is an Assistant Professor at the University of Maryland College of Information Studies.
 They are the author of The Coming Swarm: DDoS Actions, Hacktivism, and Civil Disobedience on the Internet.
-They received their PhD from the Department of Art History and Communication Studies at McGill University in 2020, and they hold a masters degree in Comparative Media Studies from MIT.
+They received their PhD from McGill University in 2020, and they hold a masters degree in Comparative Media Studies from MIT.
 They have held research fellowships at the Berkman-Klein Center for Internet and Society, and New America.

 If you’re looking for high res headshots that aren’t cartoons, you can find those here.